PR5GRAMM2R/Applying-handcrafted-virtual-instruments-using-Super-Collider/README.md

 # How to play

-1. Double-click 'Bach_Brandenburgisches Concert No.3 in G dur 3악장_ 2020203011 배주환.scd' to launch it.
+1. Double-click '[ Violin + Kalimba ] Bach_Brandenburgisches Concert No.3 in G dur 3악장_ 2020203011 배주환.scd' to launch it.

 2. Boot the server in the Server tab.